artlogic/nabs/README.md

 ## Nested tasks

 Actions can be nested, creating a hierarchy.
-Only leaves in the hierarchy can have action values.
+Only leaves in the hierarchy can have action values (unless you [override the defaults](#overriding-defaults)).
 Nested action names will be separated by colons in `package.json`.

 ```yaml
 test: